 IT organizations have dealt with computer and network device logs for the past 40 years.
 There are precious few technologies still alive and kicking that boast such a long history.
-But despite this, enterprise log management software tools
+But despite this, enterprise log management software tools are still viewed by some as "new" to the market, even though Unix system administrators have managed logs for as long as Unix has existed, and they have been joined in recent years in impressive numbers by their counterparts in the Windows and Linux worlds.

 While often underappreciated by IT professionals, logs are an extremely useful source of data for IT shops, particularly in the area of information security management.
 It is widely known that getting that crucial information takes both time and energy.
 Sadly, both are often in short supply inside overworked IT organizations.
 These organizations are typically consumed with fighting fires raging on every major platform, from ancient, creaking mainframes to today's robust, cloud-deployed applications and virtualized environments.